Scholarly Panels

 At a time when tensions in the international arena are increasing, it is important to emphasize the deeper truth of our shared values and our shared responsibility for building a common future.

-The mission of the USCCA is inspired by the Gospel, and the this program based on friendship, dialogue, and mutual respect comes from the heart of our mission.
+The mission of the USCCA is inspired by the Gospel, and this program based on friendship, dialogue, and mutual respect comes from the heart of our mission.
 We stand ready to share the source of our inspiration with those who seek to know the Gospel.

-For inquiries, please contact Kathleen O'Brien,
+For inquiries, please contact,

-Support the CEI
+Support the CAAFM

 The USCCA is a 501(c)3 tax-exempt organization.